 How long you go to jail for drug possession depends on several factors including the weight of the controlled substance and whether you have any prior convictions.

 Drug possession is a serious crime that is not viewed lightly in the state of Texas.
 Being found guilty of possession can have severe implications on one’s life, transforming their plans for their future, how they spend time with their family, and other vital prospects.
-By working with a lawyer, one can have their rights protected in court while they undergo legal proceedings.
+By working with a drug possession lawyer in Houston, TX, one can have their rights protected in court while they undergo legal proceedings.

 Possession of a Controlled Substance

 Chapter 481- Texas Controlled Substances Act defines a controlled substance as, “a substance, including a drug, an adulterant, and a dilutant, listed in Schedules I through V or Penalty Group 1, 1-A, 2, 2-A, 3, or 4.
 The term includes the aggregate weight of any mixture, solution, or other substance containing a controlled substance.”

 The Texas Controlled Substances Act outlines the charges any person found guilty of possessing a controlled substance may face.
 If found guilty of possessing a substance in Group 4, defendants may face Class B misdemeanor charges.
 Per Penal Code Chapter 12.
 Punishments, offenders may receive jail time lasting no longer than 180 days, a fine that does not exceed $2,000, or both.
 Possession of substances in Groups 1 through 3 have longer potential jail time.

 The maximum sentences for these actions may result in sentences not exceeding 99 years (or life) and fines pushing upward of $250,000, according to the Texas Controlled Substances Act.